 As strategy drives portfolios rather than portfolios drive strategy, tomorrow’s transformational leaders will need to motivate and encourage continuous improvement throughout continuous change in order to obtain a successful and meaningful project, portfolio, and business outcomes.

 EPMOs and business leaders should strive to successfully identify, effectively manage, accurately measure, closely monitor, and clearly communicate changes and change-management strategies throughout their organizations.
-This will facilitate and drive business strategy in a way that positions their organizations to achieve and maintain the levels of success they envision.
+Putting your people first will help facilitate and drive business strategy in a way that positions their organizations to achieve and maintain the levels of success they envision.

 All content: Copyright 2018 by CIO.com—IDG Enterprise Inc., 492 Old Connecticut Path, Framingham, MA.
 01701.